gwallison/open-FF/sources/README_sources.txt

 valid_but_empty.csv - list of CAS numbers from raw FracFocus that are valid in a format sense, but do not link to real chemicals.
 This file is created by hand.

+well_explorer_corrected.csv - cleaned up version of the full ingredient table from WellExplorer.org.
+Removed are non-valid CASNumber records.